 Strewn like limestone chips hammered off the jagged west coast, the three Aran Islands — Inishmore, Inishmaan, and Inisheer — confront the wild Atlantic with stubborn grit.
-Craggy, vertical cliffs fortify the southern flanks of each island.
+Craggy, vertical cliffs fortify their southern flanks (particularly Inishmore).
 Windswept rocky fields, stitched together by stone walls, blanket the interiors.
-And the island's precious few sandy beaches hide in coves that dimple the northern shores.
+And the islands' precious few sandy beaches hide in coves that dimple their northern shores.
 The vast majority of the islands' visitors make a day trip to Inishmore (the biggest of the islands), where they take a minivan tour to the must-see Iron Age fort of Dun Aengus.